Bristol, Va. apartment complex reports one of its residents tested positive for COVID-19

-The notice to residents – dated May 18 and taped to stairwells in the 136-unit community - says that the person who tested positive is adhering to guidance from local health officials, “including observing an isolation period.”
+The notice to residents — dated May 18 and taped to stairwells in the 136-unit community located off Second Street — states that the person who tested positive is adhering to guidance from local health officials, “including observing an isolation period.”

 “We are urging all residents to follow the recommendations of the Centers for Disease Control (CDC), World Health Organization (WHO) and state and local officials on following precautionary measures, including frequent hand washing, social distancing and self-quarantine,” the notice reads.